Link Financial Debt – Should You Pay? 2022 Guide

 Are you sure you really owe the money?
 The first thing to establish is where the debt started and how much you really owe.

-It is quite likely that the original debt, if there was one, has been inflated by various charges and interest.
+It is quite likely that the original debt if there was one, has been inflated by various charges and interest.
 It could be substantially more than you believe you owe.

 You should write to Link Financial Debt Collectors and demand a copy of your original credit agreement.
-If they are unable to provide this you have no obligation to make any payment to them.
+If they are unable to provide this, you have no obligation to make any payment to them.

-When Not to Request Proof from Link Financial
+When Not to Request Proof

 There are two occasions when you should not send Link a prove the debt letter.
 These are: